KOBForest/KOBForest.github.io/index.md

 - Shiny

 ### Remark
-I amended the format of the presentation to accomodate the live-streaming and recording audience
+I amended the format of the presentation to accommodate the live-streaming & recording audience, viewing on Youtube.